 Duration: 16 months full-time, 28 months part-time

-Application deadline: 30 June 2020
+Application deadline: 16 June 2024

 The UCL MBA with Peking University combines the unique research and teaching strengths of the UCL School of Management and the Peking University National School of Development.

-Management best practices are evolving to adjust to the ubiquity of technology, and forward-thinking academics at the UCL School of Management, which specialises in innovation, entrepreneurship, technology, and analytics, will help you develop the quantitative and qualitative analytical skills necessary to become a manager and leader who can operate in the complex environments of the future.
+Business and management practices are being disrupted by technology and innovation and academics at the UCL School of Management, which specialises in innovation, entrepreneurship, technology, and analytics, will help you develop the skills necessary to become a manager and leader who can operate in the complex environments of the future.

 The UCL MBA with Peking University provides a broad, analytical, and integrated study of business and management, and develops the key skills necessary to make decisions, manage, and lead people and organisations in a changing world.
 Students will acquire knowledge and understanding of organisations, how they are managed, and the external context in which they operate.

-Core and elective modules
+Core, optional and elective modules